kachroolab/kachroolab/classes/BIOL367_winter_2018.md

 First Mid-term exam today starting at 11:55a to 12:55p at HB130.
 Books and notes are allowed.
 However, tablets, PCs, phones or any other use of internet is not allowed.

 ## 5th Feb 2018
-[Lecture 8](https://github.com/kachroolab/kachroolab/files/1695618/Lecture.08.pdf).
+[Lecture 8](https://github.com/kachroolab/kachroolab/files/1703492/Lecture.08.pdf).
 Recombinant DNA technology & Transcription (chapter 6, 7 & 10)

+## 7th Feb 2018
+[Lecture 9](https://github.com/kachroolab/kachroolab/files/1703495/Lecture.09.pdf).
+Prokaryotic Transcription Regulation (chapter 6 & 7)
 ## Books

 Book 1: [The Eighth Day of Creation: Makers of the Revolution in Biology](https://www.amazon.com/Eighth-Day-Creation-Revolution-Commemorative/dp/0879694785) for historical perspective.